pulse-browser/gluon/docs/content/guides/removingPocket.md

 ## Removing pocket icon from toolbar

 Whilst the steps above will have disabled pocket.
 The pocket icon will still be visible in the toolbar.
 Instead you must remove it from the CustomizableUI layout.
-Open `engine/browser/components/customizableui/CustomizableUI.jsm` and find the array that looks like this:
+Open `engine/browser/components/customizableui/CustomizableUI.jsm` and find the array that looks like this (around line 240):

 ```js
 let navbarPlacements = [